infokoodiorav-prog/pesula/Readme.md

 # [KülaPesula]

+KülaPesula is a fictional project created for portfolio/demo purposes.

 This is a multi-page front-end project demonstrating a multilingual e-commerce and booking system.
 It is built as a demo to showcase interactive elements, responsive design, and user interface functionality.

 ## Project Overview